Nexus Letter for Sleep Apnea Secondary to PTSD (Example Included)

 A nexus letter for sleep apnea secondary to PTSD is a crucial document written by a licensed medical professional.
 This medical opinion aims to demonstrate that the primary condition has either caused or worsened the veteran’s secondary condition.

-While the VA does not mandate a nexus letter for secondary service connection, it is often helpful for claims where sleep apnea was not diagnosed during service or lacks direct military connection.
+While the VA does not mandate a nexus letter for secondary service connection, it is often helpful for claims where a sleep disorder was not diagnosed during service or lacks a direct military connection.

 To strengthen your VA disability claim, a nexus letter for sleep apnea secondary to PTSD should include: